-6. Public Housing Waiting Lists:
+6. Public Housing or Housing Choice Voucher Waiting Lists: 5-1 points

-Applicants who will give priority to persons/households on current Public Housing waiting lists.
+Applicants who will give priority to persons/households currently on Public Housing or Housing Choice Voucher waiting lists.
 This priority should be clearly documented in marketing plans, lease-up plans, and operating policies and procedures and provided with the Final Application to ensure compliance.
-Proposed developments in the counties listed on the Public Housing wait list are eligible for these points.
+Proposed developments in the counties listed on the Public Housing or Housing Choice Voucher waiting list are eligible for these points.

-7. Serving Resident Populations with Children:
+7. Serving Resident Populations with Children: 10 points